Jump to ↓

 Integrations

-Summary: Zoom Meetings offers over 1000 integrations, including 50 in-meeting integrations that maximize engagement.
+Summary: Zoom offers over 1000 integrations, including 50 in-meeting integrations that maximize engagement.
 While Google Meet integrates with Google Workspace apps and supports SDKs for their webinars, Google’s integration offering pales in comparison with Zoom’s.

 Shared Integrations